npkalala/Live-Charts.Extend/README.md

 - 3 Compile the project **Live-Charts.Extend**

-- 4 Open Target project and import`Live-Charts.Extend.dll` into it.
-And install the related Live-chart Lib in Nuget as following
+- 4 Open target project and import`Live-Charts.Extend.dll` into it.
+Then install related Live-chart Lib in Nuget as following
 ![Step 3](Doc/i3.png )

 ## 4.Attributes